- Chart

 Disclaimers:

 Data is for informational purposes only and should not be considered investment advice.
-Market conditions can change rapidly.
+Performance data is historical and not indicative of future results.
 Consult with a financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.